Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 05 Informal Report.md

 #### In-Depth Gate Analysis
 - The gate we'll select for in-depth analysis is the OR gate.
 Our novel logic gate symbol is represented in figure 1c.

 - The accepted logic gate does not seem sensible.
+	- The curved arrow does not represent the OR operation to us.
+	- The convergence of the arrow into the line might incorrectly represent the AND operation to some.
+-

  - The form of our OR gate is in the shape of a right bracket.
 		- This converges the two lines into a single vertical line and that vertical line is passed out of the front.
 We feel this is a better representation of the OR operation than the curved arrow.